PovertyAction/data_pipeline/README.md

 ## Setting up your pipeline

-Check out `projects_pipelines` directory for examples
+Check out `projects_pipelines` directory for examples.
+In particular, `template_pipeline\template_pipeline.sh` has all possibilities inclueded.

+### Inputs needed to run your pipeline

+*server name
+*form(s) name(s)
+*column names of files with attachments
+*destiny where to save files (either box drive path, box folder id, or aws bucket) *surveycto username and password

 ## A note on encryption